Professional Growth and Development

 - Procedures for Granting Sabbatical Leaves

 Applications are submitted in writing on or before February 15, three semesters preceding the academic year involved, to the Vice President for Academic Affairs.
-Forms are available in the Academic Affairs Office.
+Forms are available in the Academic Affairs section of the University website.

 - Review Process